 - Buy rainbow dot markers HERE Or buy similar on Amazon HERE.

 ROTE VERSUS RATIONAL COUNTING

-The SOLUTION is to START WHILE THEY ARE PRESCHOOLERS!!
-And START TEACHING RATIONAL counting EARLY ON!
+The solution is to start while they are preschoolers!!
+And start by teaching rational counting early on!
 Rational counting is a learned ability to match an object to a corresponding numeral and recognize that numbers are merely symbols to represent a quantity!
-Young children often learn “ROTE counting” without having an understanding of one-to-one correspondence!
-Little ones might learn to count till ten just like a heart-learned poem!
+Young children often learn “ROTE counting” without understanding one-to-one correspondence!
+Little ones might learn to count to ten just like a heart-learned poem!
 But if you were to ask them numerals out of numerical order, they might be confused.
-To lean RATIONAL counting, have them TOUCH and COUNT ALOUD each OBJECT as they match quantity to its corresponding numeral.
+To learn RATIONAL counting, have them TOUCH and COUNT ALOUD each OBJECT as they match quantity to its corresponding numeral.

 Have you used St. Patrick’s Montessori Counting Cards?
 Leave a comment if you did!

 If you purchased 46-PAGE St. Patrick’s PACK, only pages 4, 5, 8, and 11 are new, so print only those.

 Color-Changing Flowers staining Capillary Action kids science Experiment with Dyed Water and Carnations to show how the plant pulls the water through the stem up to the flower, while defying gravity.